LivePersonInc/developer-center/_exclude/CustomerFacingBots/LiveEngageBotConnectorGuide.md

 ### Small / medium niche Bot Platforms

-1. Login to Liveperson Bots & Automation Platform by using
+1. Login to LivePerson Bots & Automation Platform by using

     * Use [https://platform.botcentralai.com](https://platform.botcentralai.com) for deploying on AWS.